Fort Casco

 Unfortunately peace would last less than three years, with the inauguration of Queen Anne's War in 1702.
 Governor Joseph Dudley held a conference at New Casco with representatives of the Abenaki tribes on June 20, 1703 trying to convince them not to ally with the French.

 His efforts were unsuccessful, as the fort was besieged only two months later by Abenaki chiefs Moxus, Wanungonet, Nescambious, and their French Allies in the Northeast Coast Campaign (1703).
+The natives killed 25 English and took many others prisoner in what is now South Portland and Cape Elizabeth.
 Vastly outnumbered English were relieved by the armed vessel "Province Galley", which dispersed the Wabanakis and the some 500 French with its guns.
-The natives killed 25 English and took many others prisoner.

 Peace returned in 1713 with the Treaty of Portsmouth.
 When the resettlement of present-day Portland began in 1716, the Province of Massachusetts ordered that the fort at New Casco be demolished rather than maintain it.
 Part of the reasoning was the construction of Fort George (Brunswick, Maine) pushed Maine's frontier to the east beyond Falmouth.
 Fort Casco's site today lies opposite Pine Grove Cemetery on Route 88.